vermicida/capstone-project/README.md

 docker-compose up
 ```

 Wait a minute while Docker is starting the services.
-Now open your browser and navigates to `http://localhost:8080`: Apache Airflow is running now!
+Now open your browser and navigate to `http://localhost:8080`: Apache Airflow is running now!

 ### Configuring connections<a name="configuring-connections"></a>

 In the Apache Airflow console, go to the menu **Admin** and select **Connections**:

 <img src="images/airflow-connections.png" width="203" alt="Connection option">

-Create a new one using the given values.
-It will be used to connect to the Redshift cluster we created earlier.

 #### AEMET API connection<a name="aemet-api-connection"></a>